 To be considered a QCCP, a CCP must be able to perform the calculations for the various components that are part of the calculation for the default fund exposures.
-This data should be provided to the clearing members, the regulators and other parties and should be submitted at least on a quarterly basis.
+This data should be

-- On January 21, 2014, PBOC and CSRC published the "Notice on Carrying out Evaluation of Financial Market Infrastructures".
+- provided to the clearing members, the regulators and other parties and should be submitted at least on a quarterly basis. - On January 21, 2014, PBOC and CSRC published the "Notice on Carrying out Evaluation of Financial Market Infrastructures".
 In the notice, it was mentioned that the regulators would jointly evaluate a number of China's financial market infrastructures including CCPs and TRs according to the "Principles for financial market infrastructure Disclosure framework and Assessment methodology" issued by IOSCO and CPSS.
 The assessment is due to be completed by March, 2014. - On January 28, 2014, PBOC issued a notice to banks regarding central clearing of RMB interest rate swaps.
-The notice provides that all RMB interest rate swaps referencing 7-day repo, overnight SHIBOR or 3-month SHIBOR which are entered into after July 1, 2014 between financial institutions and have a tenor of no more than 5 years must be submitted to SCH for central clearing, as long as the transactions satisfy SCH's requirements regarding counterparties and contracts.
+The notice provides that all RMB interest rate swaps referencing 7-day repo, overnight SHIBOR or 3-month SHIBOR which are entered into after July 1, 2014 between financial institutions and have a tenor of no more than 5 years must be submitted to SCH for central clearing, as long as the transactions satisfy SCH's requirements regarding counterparties and contracts. - On May 30, 2014, Shanghai Clearing House (SCH) issued a notice regarding client clearing of RMB interest rate swaps.
+The Notice stated that SCH will launch client clearing for RMB IRS from July 1, 2014 and eligible clearing members may apply to SCH to become a "comprehensive clearing member" in order to provide clearing services to clients.
+The Notice requires the clearing members to sign the Agency Client Clearing Agreement regarding Central Clearing of RMB IRS and segregate their proprietary and client positions.
+The Notice also stipulates that SCH will calculate the settlement payments and margin payments of a clearing member's proprietary business and client clearing business separately.